15 Tips For Keeping Cool In Bed

 Put your sheets in a plastic bag and pop them in the fridge for a while before going to bed.
 Then take them out and create a little fabric cooling cocoon.

 I know it sounds a little odd, but it might help to keep you cool for just long enough to fall asleep.
-If you decide to put them in the freezer for even more cooling, take care not to irritate your skin with the proximity to very cold material.
+And as tempting as it is to think that freezing the bedding will feel even cooler, I find it can be too cold and irritate the skin.

 11. Wear cotton nightwear